-Capacitor vs React Native
+Capacitor vs React Native (2025): Which Is Better for Your App?

-June 25, 2025
+written by Denis Tarasenko | June 25, 2025

-Capacitor vs React Native
+Capacitor vs React Native (2025): Which Is Better for Your App?

-So, the real question is: what matters more to you?
 Maximizing code reuse from an existing web project, or achieving that pure native feel?
-Your answer will point you in the right direction.

 For a broader look at this space, our guide on how to build cross-platform mobile apps can give you some extra context.

-Market Adoption and Popularity
+Market adoption and popularity#

 Attribute